hannibal002/SkyHanni/docs/tutorials/graph_network.md

 ## Graph Editor

-To open up the Graph Editor run the command `/shgraph`.
+To enable the Graph Editor, run the command `/shgraph`.
 To exit the Graph Editor, run the command again or press the **Exit Key** (by default `Enter`).
 To load the Graph Editor with the existing repo data of the current island, run `/shgraphloadthisisland`.